INTERNATIONAL POLITICAL ECONOMY - 2022/3

 - To familiarise students with major debates in IPE and the contribution of IPE to International Politics

-- To show the importance to IPE debates and their theoretical underpinnings for the analysis of current developments in international and domestic political and economic debates
+- To show the importance to IPE debates and their theoretical underpinnings for the analysis of current developments in international and domestic political and economic debates and allow students to apply theories and concept to demonstrate critical knowledge

 - To train students in the understanding, description, comparison and analysis of politico-economic development in IPE.